intro-to-data-science-22-workshop/06-string-manipulation-with-stringr-garcia-werner/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Adrian Werner** prepared the practice material.
+He also reviewed and corrected the presentation slides.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Richard Garcia-Guerrero** prepared the presentation slides and recording.
+He also reviewed and corrected the practice material.